RMHogervorst/blog/content/post/2019-08-17-william-sealy-gosset-one-of-the-first-data-scientists.md

 scientist.
 He used math to solve real world business problems, he worked on experimental design, small sample statistics, quality control, and beer.
 In fact, I think we should start a fanclub!
 W. S. Gosset had qualities that we should emulate.
-He was smart, resourceful, relatively self-taught, humble^[1] and like so many of us data scientists unfortunately constrained by an NDA from his employer^[2] ...
+He was smart, resourceful, self-taught in statistics, humble^[1] and like so many of us data scientists unfortunately, constrained by an NDA from his employer^[2] ...

 Gosset worked in the Guinness brewery in the early 19 hundreds, while the brewery